Diary Of A Tour Ambassador, Part 1: Those ‘Wow’ Moments

-The arrival of the new year is always a time of reflection for everyone.
+The arrival of the New Year is always a time of reflection.
 We look back on the past year and use hindsight to plan our hopes and changes for the fresh year ahead.
-The new year also happens to coincide with my work anniversary, three years at ROL Cruise this January.
+The New Year also happens to coincide with my work anniversary, three years at ROL Cruise this January.
 It was a dark, wet and dreary winter in Colchester, the home of our headquarters, when I embarked upon my new adventure.
 I never could have imagined back then what was in store for me.

 I joked to family and friends last summer that I would be living in a cloud of jetlag until Christmas considering my travel schedule for the latter part of the year.
 Combined with the first half, 2016 has been one of my most travelled years to date.
 Four trips to Sydney, totalling seven weeks there.
 Five weeks in Honolulu, two weeks in Auckland, a weekend in the south of France, one week in Venice, nine days in New York, four days in Rome and one week in Singapore.
 Sounds like a dream, right?
 I’m not even going to pretend that it's not.
 I would even venture as far to suggest I probably have one of the best jobs in the world.

 I’ve been thinking a lot lately about my most recent trip to Sydney.
 The far-flung land down under, to which most people undertake the mammoth journey and experience a once-in-a-lifetime visit to all the wonders it beholds.
 It's one of the most beautiful cities in the world and it takes your breath away when you fly over the Opera House as you begin your descent.
 To me, this view has become very familiar, as have all the other attractions of this sprawling city, along with its welcoming and laid-back residents.